acch/XML-to-bootstrap/README.md

    - Download the latest [release](https://github.com/acch/XML-to-bootstrap/releases/latest) and extract to a local directory
    - Clone the Git repository: `git clone https://github.com/acch/XML-to-bootstrap.git`

-3. Once code is downloaded, `cd` into the directory and install necessary prerequisites (including [Grunt](https://gruntjs.com/) and [Bower](https://bower.io/)):
+3. Once code is downloaded, `cd` into the directory and install necessary prerequisites (including [Grunt](https://gruntjs.com/)):

    ```
    # npm install
    # sudo npm install -g grunt-cli
    ```

 4. Bootstrap is integrated as a Git [submodule](https://git-scm.com/docs/git-submodule).
-Fetch it with the following command:
+Fetch and build it with the following command:

    ```
-   # git submodule update --init
+   # grunt init
    ```

-5. With all prerequisites installed and submodules updated, build the project:
+5. With all prerequisites installed, build the project:

    ```
    # grunt